iterative/dvc.org/static/docs/commands-reference/pull.md

   `core.config` config option, is used.

 * `-a`, `--all-branches` - determines the files to download by examining files associated with all branches of the DVC files in the project directory.
+It's useful if branches are used to track "checkpoints" of an experiment or project.

-* `-T`, `--all-tags` - determines the files to download by examining files associated with all tags of the DVC files in the project directory.
+* `-T`, `--all-tags` - the same as `-a`, `--all-branches` but tags are used to save different experiments or project checkpoints.

 * `-d`, `--with-deps` - determines the files to download by searching backwards in the pipeline from the named stage(s).
 The only files which will be